Skip to content

 }

-Similar situations were for recursive types, although currently we hard code the recursion depth to prevent infinite recursion during validation.
+Similar situation for recursive types, although currently we hard code the recursion depth to prevent infinite recursion during validation.

 JS Validators